 A short drama starring Tiberius Chis, Jackie Kearns and Michelle Strutt.

 Script by Jackie Kearns, Tiberius Chis, Michelle Strutt and Constantine Gras.

 Poetry by Jackie Kearns and sung by Sam Chaplin.

 A Gras Art production.

-Premiere screening at the Portobello Film Festival 2018 at Wed 5 Sept.
+Premiere screening at the Portobello Film Festival

 As I prepare to film a short drama film called Hard Earth, I return back to a previous rare outing in this genre.
 I can now register the achievement of that 2011 film and see a future teeming with collaborative potential.
 It's nice to work outside the experimental art genre that informs the bulk of my film output; although my last film, which was also my first feature, a documentary about Lancaster West estate, has been withdraw from circulation after the tragic fire at Grenfell.